Most B2B founder content sounds the same.

 Two people can write about the same topic and produce entirely different content because they notice different things, connect different ideas, and find different implications worth pointing out.
 That is voice.
 The words are just the surface.

-The problem with trying to "sound professional" on LinkedIn is that it strips out the part that makes content worth reading.
+The problem with trying to "sound professional" is that it strips out the part that makes content worth reading.
 You stop writing what you actually think and start writing what you think a credible professional would say.
 Those are different things.

 There is a reliable way to identify content that has lost its voice.